 acl https ssl_fc acl secured_cookie res.hdr(Set-Cookie),lower -m sub secure rspirep ^(set-cookie:.*) \1;\ Secure if https !secured_cookie

-The configuration above sets up the Secure attribute if it has not been setup by the application server while the client was browsing the application over a ciphered connection.
+The configuration above sets up the Secure attribute if the application server has not set it up while the client was browsing the application over a ciphered connection.